 I am willing to work with you on your needs.

-In line editing, I go through the manuscript line by line, evaluating the way the story is written and looking at such things as tone, style, flow, descriptions, blocking, in-text emotional beats, line-by-line continuity, specificity, clarity in meaning, sentence structure, word choice, dialogue, and how accurately the writer is communicating to the reader.
+In line editing, I go through the manuscript line by line, evaluating the way the story is written and looking at such things as descriptions, dialogue, blocking, flow, line-by-line continuity, specificity, clarity in meaning, sentence structure, word choice, and how accurately the writer is communicating to the reader.
 I will consider how the writer can communicate more powerfully.
 I may also watch for grammatical issues and reoccurring punctuation problems.
 This edit focuses on how the story is told.

 This edit includes:

 An editorial/critique letter focused on how the story is told.
 This is shorter than my typical critique letters and focuses on general and reoccurring strengths and weaknesses related to line editing.